The library is a magical place for kids!

 There are so many books and topics in this area of the library that it can quickly become overwhelming for young kids

 While fiction books are organized by author, non-ficiton books are organized by Call Numbers (also called the Dewey Decimal System for the man, Melvil Dewey, who first invented this way of cataloging books).

-Use a copy of the Finding Non-fiction Books" free printable and have the kids find a favorite book for each of the non-fiction sections.
+Use a copy of the Finding Non-fiction Books free printable (get your copy below!) and have the kids find a favorite book for each of the non-fiction sections.